LIFEHUBBER

 nanobot

-nanobot is a GitHub project from HKUDS presented as an ultra-lightweight personal AI agent with a compact implementation, personal-agent workflows, and multiple ways to run and extend it.
+nanobot is a GitHub project from HKUDS presented as a lightweight personal AI agent with packaged WebUI, goal tracking, provider options, plugin-style tools, and channel integrations.

 What it is